bcgov/aps-infra-platform/documentation/gateway/COMMON-CONFIG.md

 ## Disabling global error handling

-APS has a global `post-function` plugin that transforms the response message if the following HTTP Status Codes:
+APS has a global `post-function` plugin that transforms the response message if the following HTTP status codes are returned by the upstream service:

 ```
 s408 = "Request timeout",